divyabaghel007/initial-P/README.md

 ### Future Outlook

 I aim to continue exploring coding at a basic level while focusing on my core interests in **business, strategy, and product management**, using this knowledge to better understand technology-driven products.

+# PROJECTS
-# initial-P
+# 1] initial-P
-First git project.
+First git project.A simple calculator.
 <br>
 Author - Divya Singh Baghel